Zulkifli Ishak

 Biography

-Zulkifli is a Curator at the Islamic Arts Museum Malaysia (IAMM) and has served with the museum since year 2008.
-Since its opening in 1998, the museum’s collection has increased tremendously and after two decades of its establishment, this private museum managed to gather collection that consists of thousands of artefacts and objects.
+Zulkifli is a Senior Curator at the Islamic Arts Museum Malaysia (IAMM) and has served with the museum since year 2008.
+His role as a curator involved conducting research and disseminating knowledge, information, and legacies of the museum’s collection of Islamic art and artefacts through various means – such as exhibitions, displays, publications, lectures, consultations and training.
+Since its opening in 1998, the museum’s collection has grown tremendously.
+After more than two decades of its establishment, this private museum has successfully gathered thousands of artefacts and objects.

 At the British Museum